Joiner Mover Leaver Controls: The IT Governance Gap That Creates Hidden Risk

 • Consistent follow-through

+If you cannot confidently say that access is removed when people leave, you are carrying unnecessary risk.
 If your business has grown and roles have changed over time, Joiner Mover Leaver gaps almost certainly exist.

 Download Fidalia’s IT Governance Workbook and document access changes before they turn into a security or insurance problem.